RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-23_Reddit_pull.md

 https://old.reddit.com/r/MarchAgainstNazis/comments/1no7yu9/no_joke_us_homeland_security_just_posted_this/nfqpyro/

-Content consumers having the minds blown.
+Content consumers having their minds blown.
 Mind blowing governing methods using artwork from Japan.
 "He came originally from the avant-garde art world, and those who have studied his career, say that what Surkov has done, is to import ideas from conceptual art into the very heart of politics." - December 31, 2014.
 More than a decade ago. https://www.realclearpolitics.com/video/2014/12/31/bbcs_adam_curtis_on_the_contradictory_vaudeville_of_post-modern_politics.html

 https://old.reddit.com/r/MarchAgainstNazis/comments/1no7yu9/no_joke_us_homeland_security_just_posted_this/nfqc8ut/